Trachycarpus fortunei: Cultivation

 Trachycarpus fortunei is cultivated as a trunking palm in gardens and parks throughout the world in warm temperate and subtropical climates.
 Its tolerance of cool summers and cold winters makes it valued by palm enthusiasts, landscape designers and gardeners.
-It is grown successfully in cool climates such as the UK, France, Belgium, The Netherlands, coastal Poland as well as southern and western Germany.
+It is grown successfully in cool climates such as the UK, Ireland, France, Belgium, The Netherlands, coastal Poland as well as southern and western Germany.
 In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.

+The tallest reported in cultivation is 16.1 m tall, in a park at Uhart-Mixe, in Pyrénées-Atlantiques, France.

 Due to its widespread use as an ornamental plant, the palm has become naturalised in southern regions of Switzerland, and has become an invasive species of concern.

 In North America, mature specimens can be found growing in the coastal areas of the Pacific Northwest, the Upper South, and Mid-Atlantic states.
 They can found growing along the West Coast from California north to coastal southwestern British Columbia, and along the East Coast from northern Florida to coastal Connecticut.
 Lower tolerance limits of -15 to -20 C are commonly cited for mature plants.
 Young plants are less hardy, and can be damaged by only -8 C. Lowest cold tolerance of well documented specimens include in Plovdiv, Bulgaria, which has survived a low temperature of -27.5 °C.

 The cultivar group Trachycarpus fortunei 'Wagnerianus' is a small-leafed semi-dwarf variant of the species selected in cultivation in China and Japan.
 It differs in rarely growing to more than 5 m tall, with leaflets less than 45 cm long; the short stature and small leaves give it greater tolerance of wind exposure.
 It has often been treated as a separate species T. wagnerianus in popular works, but is now included within T. fortunei.